Starmer calls for police crackdown on pro-Palestine marches

 It comes after two gunmen attacked a Hanukkah celebration at Bondi Beach in Australia on Sunday, killing 15 people and injuring a further 27.

-On Monday, a spokesman for a Jewish security charity warned that violent chants at protests “if they are left unchecked” can lead to deadly atrocities like the Bondi Beach attack.
+On Monday, a spokesperson for a Jewish security charity warned that violent chants at protests “if they are left unchecked” can lead to deadly atrocities like the Bondi Beach attack.

 He said calls for “intifada” and the phrase “river to the sea”, used by some protesters at pro-Palestine demonstrations, had not been challenged properly.